Rae Alexandra and “Unsung Heroines”

 It was 2002 and she lived in Bernal Heights on Cortland.
 She spent most of her time in the Mission, just down the hill.
 After a short time, the guy convinced her that they needed to get married, so they moved back to London.
 The marriage lasted three months, and Rae returned to her new home—San Francisco.

 When she came back, she experienced a stretch of housing instability.
 You could call it “couch surfing,” but either way, it was dicey.
 Six months or so later, things settled.
 It was easier to live cheaply in the early 2000s, also.
 A $5 burrito could be a whole day’s worth of food.
 And Rae had befriended enough bartenders that she rarely paid full-price for booze.
-She describes “The Blackout Triangle” of Killowatt, Delirium, and Dr. Bombay’s.
+She describes “The Blackout Triangle” of Kilowatt, Delirium, and Dr. Bombay’s.
 She also regularly visited Beauty Bar until that place went downhill.

 We recorded this episode at Vesuvio in North Beach in February 2026.